 The symptoms of rotator cuff injury can vary depending on the severity and type of injury, but common symptoms include:

-Cracking or Popping Sounds: Some people with rotator cuff injuries may hear a crackling or popping sound when they move their arm.
+- Cracking or Popping Sounds: Some people with rotator cuff injuries may hear a crackling or popping sound when they move their arms.

 Can A Rotator Cuff Heal On Its Own?